jericholeal/jl-virtualnetlab/README.md

 - SSH hardening
 - Samba for Windows file sharing

-### Some Problems I Ran Into:
+### Problems & Learning Experiences:

 #### Setting up host bridge
 - Had problems with VMs staying connected to host bridge device
 - Assigned static IP address to bridge device (192.168.100.254/24), and gateways & DNS as 192.168.100.1

 #### No internet connectivity from linuxclient01
-- DHCP worked, ping router01 worked, ping google.com didn't work
+- Got DHCP lease, ping router01 worked, ping google.com didn't work
 - router01 didn't have ipv4 forwarding permanently enabled
-- sysctl and sysctl.conf to permanently allow ipv4 port forwarding
+- Permanently allowed ipv4 port forwarding with sysctl and sysctl.conf

 #### Initially planned on using iptables
 - Learned about nftables and switched to that

-#### Docker compose containers forever restarting
-- Changed Grafana host directory ownership to 472:472
-- Changed Prometheus host directory ownership to 65534:65534

 #### Installed Ubuntu Server Minimized (monitor01) with the docker snap
 - Working with the snap was weird, so I uninstalled it and went with docker.io